Photography

 Description

-This is a year-long course building on the Freshman year, the course addresses the creative process as well as technique and critique.
+This is a year-long course which addresses the creative process as well as technique and critique.
 Through select readings, field trips to galleries and museum exhibitions, screenings of film clips and viewing of historical and contemporary artists’ work, students will have the opportunity to develop their artistic reference points as they delve into the production of their own personal projects.
-Students will be expected to engage in class discussions and group critiques, keep a journal and will be encouraged to experiment outside their comfort zones as they begin to think along conceptual as well aesthetic and formal frameworks, examining problems and trying different approaches to find a solution.
-Throughout the semester students will work in the studio and/or field in order to create a personal project (12-16 final images in total) that is both formally and conceptually coherent.
-Possible subjects may fall under themes of environmental portraiture, photographic appropriation or collage, and Fine Art photography inspired by history or geography.
-The student can also create her/his own personal theme that is not listed here as long as it is agreed upon in class.
-Finally, students will begin developing their artist statements as they clarify their vision.
+Students will be expected to engage in class discussions and group critiques, and will be encouraged to experiment outside their comfort zones as they begin to think along conceptual as well aesthetic and formal frameworks, examining problems and trying different approaches to refine their practice and production.

 Lighting Techniques I